This is a short guide to get you started using MonoDAQ-U devices. If you are using MonoDAQ-E devices, follow this guide instead.

 Front end of the MonoDAQ-U-X device can be configured in many different ways.
 Since the pins labelled 1 to 8 on the front panel can be either analog or digital, inputs or outputs, the configuration table helps the user to configure them.

 Each pin is configured starting with the Function column.
-Depending on the chosen function (voltage input, voltage output, thermocouple input, strain gauge input etc.), the Type column provides available types of that function (single ended, differential etc.) and the Range column provides the available input / ouptut ranges.
+Depending on the chosen function (voltage input, voltage output, thermocouple input, strain gauge input etc.), the Type column provides available types of that function (single ended, differential etc.) and the Range column provides the available input / output ranges.

 The Pin column of the table tells the user what should be connected to each pin depending on the configuration.
 The ID column shows the pin designations that are also written on the front plate of the device, therefore the ID column never changes.